 Individual/group tuition is available for a range of instruments including piano, guitar, woodwind and percussion.
-Whittlesea Music provides this tuition to students.
-Visit www.whittleseamusic.com.au for further information.
+Some instruments may be hired from the College.
+Contact the Office for more information.

 DRIVING AND PARKING ON CAMPUS

 With a growing College community, the number of cars on campus is also increasing.